0xjunwei/SMUB_Reentrancy/README.md

-# Sample Hardhat Project
+# Re-Entrancy Demo

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project demonstrates a basic Re-Entrancy Attack.

 Try running some of the following tasks: